Failure to Thrive

 What is failure to thrive?

-with abnormal growth and development.
-The reason for failure to thrive is inadequate
+reason for failure to thrive is often inadequate nutrition but can be due to other

 What causes failure to thrive?

 Failure to thrive has many different causes.
 Sometimes more than one cause may contribute

 to the condition at the same time.
 If an infant is not offered enough food or is